plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 ![GoatCounter live demo](/uploads/goatcounter-live-demo.png "GoatCounter live demo")

 These Google Analytics alternatives focus on providing website stats that are useful and that are not privacy-invasive at the same time.
+Here's more on information on what makes these providers [privacy focused web analytics](https://plausible.io/privacy-focused-web-analytics).

+Plausible Analytics is another provider focused on privacy.
+You can [read more about us](#plausible-analytics).

 ### Fathom